nsacyber/Windows-Secure-Host-Baseline/README.md

-# Secure Host Baseline
+# Windows Secure Host Baseline

-## About the Secure Host Baseline
+## About the Windows Secure Host Baseline

-The Secure Host Baseline (SHB) provides an automated and flexible approach for assisting the DoD in deploying the latest releases of Windows 10 using a framework that can be consumed by organizations of all sizes.
+The Windows Secure Host Baseline (SHB) provides an automated and flexible approach for assisting the DoD in deploying the latest releases of Windows 10 using a framework that can be consumed by organizations of all sizes.

 The DoD CIO issued a memo on [November 20, 2015](http://www.esi.mil/download.aspx?id=5542) directing Combatant Commands, Services, Agencies and Field Activities (CC/S/As) to rapidly deploy the Windows 10 operating system throughout their respective organizations with the objective of completing deployment by the end of January 2017.
 The Deputy Secretary of Defense issued a memo on [February 26, 2016](http://www.esi.mil/download.aspx?id=5543) directing the DoD to complete a rapid deployment and transition to Microsoft Windows 10 Secure Host Baseline by the end of January 2017.[[1](http://www.esi.mil/contentview.aspx?id=685)]